Codeology/LessonPlans/Spring2017/Week1/README.md

 ## Mock Interview Questions (work in pairs or on your own time, we'll review some together)

-## Mock Interview Questions (work in pairs or on your own time, we'll review some together)

 * [(Easy) Search Insert Position (leetcode)](https://leetcode.com/problems/search-insert-position/#/description)
 * [(Easy) Plus One (leetcode)](https://leetcode.com/problems/plus-one/#/description)
 * [(Easy) First unique character in a string](./question-firstUniqueCharacterinString.md) | [solution](./answer-firstUniqueCharacterinString.md)